sungwchoi/senior_project/README.md

 ## Senior Project
 --------------------
-This is private back up repository for Senior project
+This is private back up repository for Senior project.

 ## Installation
 --------------------